-The Academy Dean is Dr. Zoe Knight.
-She serves on the Administrative Team and supports the headmasters in overseeing curriculum and teacher support.
-She is also the Safety Coordinator for ACA and oversees safety operations of the school and she is the Chronic Illness Coordinator.
+The Academy Dean is Dr. Zoe Knight She supports the Headmaster and Assistant Headmasters in overseeing daily operations of the school, teacher support, and student support.
+She is also the Safety Coordinator for ACA and oversees safety operations of the school.